This is how private companies can work with the government to support parents

 In June 2020, Tubbs started a coalition called Mayors for a Guaranteed Income, an effort to rally other mayors around the concept and help them raise funding and build their own guaranteed income pilot programs.
 Since then, more than 55 mayors have signed onto the initiative.
 “I used to think [guaranteed income] was idealistic, but I think it’s really pragmatic,” Tubbs said.
 “Poverty is just so expensive.”
 Tubbed noted that the child tax credit was a form of guaranteed income, albeit only for families with children.

 But when it comes to supporting working families, public policy measures like the child tax credit are just one piece of the puzzle.
 That’s where organizations like Baby2Baby, a Los Angeles-based nonprofit, come in.
 Baby2Baby has long provided diapers and other basic necessities for children to families living in poverty across the country.
-During the pandemic, those needs increased exponentially: Baby2Baby cofounders and co-CEOs Norah Weinstein and Kelly Sawyer Patricof cited a 350% increase in demand for diapers, and the nonprofit was tapped by the New York governor’s office to secure 20 million diapers to be distributed for free at food banks.
+During the pandemic, those needs increased exponentially: Baby2Baby co-CEOs Norah Weinstein and Kelly Sawyer Patricof cited a 350% increase in demand for diapers, and the nonprofit was tapped by the New York governor’s office to secure 20 million diapers to be distributed for free at food banks.

 “What we did in that case is that we went to private companies,” Weinstein said.
 “We work with companies like the Honest Company and Hello Bello.
 And then in addition to that, for the first time we just started manufacturing diapers, and we did that because we can make them for significantly less money.
 Diapers retail at about 35 cents per diaper; we’re going to be making them for 6 cents a diaper.
 Then we can also distribute how many we want, in the sizes we want, and get them to New York in this time of need.”